Skip to product information

 Why We Picked It

 These specific plates were selected for their sophisticated use of spatial incoherence—a technical hallmark where Catesby often placed animals and plants on separate geometric planes, creating a proto-surrealist aesthetic.
 The palette avoids the neon brightness of later Victorian prints, favoring earthy pigments, muted ochres, and deep forest greensthat respond beautifully to natural light.
-The line work, originally etched by Catesby himself to ensure fidelity, retains a textured, hand-wrought quality that adds a layer of "lived-in" history to any collection.
+The line work, originally etched by Catesby himself to ensure fidelity, retains a textured, hand-wrought quality.

 Notable Context

-Published between 1731 and 1743, The Natural History of Carolina, Florida, and the Bahama Islands was the first comprehensive record of North American species, predating Audubon’s Birds of America by nearly a century.
+His work was the first comprehensive record of North American species, predating Audubon’s Birds of America by nearly a century.
 Catesby began his fieldwork during a period of intense colonial expansion; his work was a direct response to the "Curiosity Cabinets" of the Enlightenment, where European intellectuals craved tangible proof of the New World's wonders.
-Unlike his contemporaries, Catesby was a self-taught etcher who insisted on depicting specimens alongside their native host plants—a revolutionary ecological approach at the time.
-This set reflects the shift from myth-based naturalism to the empirical observation that eventually formed the basis for modern binomial nomenclature.
+His insistence on depicting animals with their native plants was a documented ecological position that was radical for its time.
+This work reflects the shift from myth-based naturalism to the empirical observation that eventually formed the basis for modern biological classification.

 About the Artist